greenpeace/gpi-tl-hermes/README.md

   5. Create `Content` instance & do sentiment analysis
   6. Deduplication -> check if content of response is in RTDB and if not:
      1. Push content to RTDB (automatically added to BigQuery)

+### How to use the `hermify` script
+  1. Create a folder `api_configs` in the same directory as `hermes.py`.
+  2. Place an API config like the example config in `python/hermes/api/guardian_example_settings.json` in `api_configs` and adapt the contents accordingly (side note: empty strings for one or both of the date sections will result in the script just requesting today's data.
+  3. call the script with `python hermify.py` (python 3 of course)

+### Dependencies
+-tbd-